Atashnezhad/NLP_Proj2/README.md

 </p>

-- Progress in modeling accuracy alos is seen in the following figure.
+- Progress in modeling accuracy is seen in the following figure.
 <p align="">
   <img src="Figures/plot_04_03_4.png" >
 </p>